 Eligibility for the award

-- Any full-time undergraduate or graduate UMassD student, who will be enrolled at UMass Dartmouth during AY 2019-2020 may apply.
+- Any full-time undergraduate or graduate UMassD student, who will be enrolled at UMass Dartmouth during AY 2019-2020.
 Students from all majors are encouraged to apply for the award.

 - Applicants must have at least a 3.0 grade point average and have completed at least one full-time semester at UMass Dartmouth prior to the application deadline.
 Applicants may apply at any point in their academic career, but preference will be given to applicants who are further along.